 So what’s the deal with the Nite Hood?

-The packaging below describes it as a “light-weight sleep cap and mask” which is pretty accurate.
+The packaging below describes this sleep hood as a “light-weight sleep cap and mask” which is pretty accurate.
 If we’re all being perfectly honest here, it’s basically a bag you put over your head to block out light.

 I’m fine with that, I’m not a sleep mask elitist.
 But more importantly, how well does it work?
 As it turns out, pretty damn well.

-But here’s the thing: it’s extremely light and does an excellent job at blocking light; both important qualities for any sleep mask.
+But here’s the thing: this sleep hood is extremely light and does an excellent job at blocking light; both important qualities for any sleep mask.
 That’s never been enough for me, though.
 What usually happens is that I’ll put on a sleep mask, and because I move around a lot it starts to bunch up, form annoying pressure points, or simply not block light anymore.

 The Nite Hood doesn’t do that.
 The Nite Hood… is my new best friend.
 You can order one for $25 + shipping.
-If you hate most sleep masks as much as I do, you’re going to love this sucker.
+If you hate most sleep masks as much as I do, you’re going to love this sleep hood.